This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Framework 6.2.7! |

 }

-is supported at the type level where it applies to all methods:
+at the type level to declare common attributes for all methods:

 @HttpExchange(url = "/repos/{owner}/{repo}", accept = "application/vnd.github.v3+json")